 Now that your hair is smooth and dry, clip up half your hair to tackle the bottom section first.
 Starting around your face and, taking about 2-inch vertical panels (sections), curl your hair away from your face, leaving the bottom inch or so out of the iron for the undone look.
 Continue this around your head, always curling away from the face, all the way to the middle back of your head.
 Then drop down the top layer of hair and repeat, alternating the direction of the curl to give a more textured look.
 You can watch my Beach Waves tutorial here if you need a visual!

-You do not need to use hot tools at the highest temperature; a medium heat will resulting in the same style/wear time as high heat.
+You do not need to use hot tools at the highest temperature; a medium heat will result in the same style/wear time as high heat.
 Let’s not damage our hair with heat when we don’t have to!

 Featured Image via Instagram